Rubio Questions D.C. Panel on China Influence

 According to his personal website, Wang has served as the standing director of the United Front Work Department’s China Overseas Friendship Association since 2013, and he also serves as a member of the department’s advisory group.
 Many of his other activities are closely linked to the United Front as well.

-His think tank, the Center for China and Globalization, was founded by members of the Western Returned Scholars Association, which is officially affiliated with the United Front.
+Wang’s think tank, the Center for China and Globalization, was founded by members of the Western Returned Scholars Association, which is officially affiliated with the United Front.
 Wang publicly promotes the “Thousand Talents Plan,” a Chinese government program aimed at bringing foreign talent back to China; according to the program’s website, the United Front Work Department is one of several agencies that oversee the Thousand Talents Plan.
 Wang did not respond to emailed requests for comment.

 Wang has a track record of publicly defending China from accusations of political interference abroad.
 In a January article about United Front involvement in Australia, the Los Angeles Times quoted Wang as saying, “In the past, China was always learning.
 Now China is saying, ‘Can we share something?
 Can we contribute?’ and that’s seen as a threat.”
 The article did not mention Wang’s affiliation with the United Front.